Women are vastly underrepresented in Congress but research has found they are superior at governing.

 The little girl from My Name Is Not Isabella is back, and this time, she's urging her parents along through the morning of a very special event!
 Unfortunately, in her family's democracy, a two-to-one vote says she still has to eat breakfast and brush her teeth.
 But as she campaigns her way out the door, Isabella pays tribute to women who were the first to hold a variety of political offices in a celebration of women in American politics.
 Featured women include the first female mayor, Susanna Madora Salter, the first female governor Nellie Tayloe Ross, the first woman elected to Congress Jeannette Rankin, and the first female Cabinet member Frances Perkins.

-Beginning with the women's suffrage movement and going all the way through the results of the 2012 election, Ilene Cooper deftly covers more than a century of U.S. history in order to highlight the influential and diverse group of female leaders who opened doors for women in politics as well as the nation as a whole, complete with lively illustrations and archival photographs, as well as a glossary, index, and chart of all the women who have served in Congress.
+Beginning with the women's suffrage movement and going all the way through the results of the 2018 election, Ilene Cooper deftly covers more than a century of U.S. history in order to highlight the influential and diverse group of female leaders who opened doors for women in politics as well as the nation as a whole!
+This updated edition of Cooper's book, complete with lively illustrations and archival photographs, also includes a glossary, index, and chart of all the women who have served in Congress.
 It's a great way to introduce tweens and teens to women in the broader political world.

 It's easy to say that the 19th Amendment "gave" women the right to vote, but the truth is that women had to fight to win that right — for almost eighty years, with literal blood, sweat, and tears.
 In this exciting volume, author Susan Zimet captures just how complicated the quest for women's suffrage in the United States was, and paints vivid portraits of the women who endured mockery, arrest, and even torture to achieve it, in some cases knowing that the Amendment wouldn't pass in their lifetimes.
 With portraits, period cartoons, and other archival images, Zimet highlights just how controversial the notion of votes for women was.
 Tween and teen readers will be shocked to learn the details of this epic women's rights battle — and inspired to use their votes well in future!